 TMI ENTRY

 TMI (Technical Maintenance Input) Entry is used to enter journey and maintenance log data in RAAS.
-TMI records include Maintenance Details in addition to times and landings.
-The time and landing values entered in a TMI post increment aircraft totals by a like amount; it is this process of accumulation that allows RAAS to track pending maintenance tasks.
+TMI records include Time Updates of hours and landings in addition to Maintenance Details.
+The hours and landing values entered in a TMI post increment aircraft totals by a like amount; it is this process of accumulation that allows RAAS to track pending maintenance tasks.

 When entering log data, the TMI clerk records part installations, removals, and constraint compliance.
-A constraint is something that determines the maintenance interval of a part or an inspection, indicating how often maintenance must occur.
+A constraint determines the maintenance interval of a part or an inspection, indicating how often maintenance must occur.
 Compliance is the action of carrying out constrained maintenance with respect to aircraft records.
-A part or inspection may have multiple constraints, for example, a propeller overhaul with hours and calendar usage limited at 3500 hours and 60 months respectively.
+A part or inspection may have multiple constraints, for example, a propeller overhaul with hours and calendar usage limited at 3500 hours and 60 months, respectively.

 Figure 1: TMI Entry